 Episodes like this, recounted in inquests conducted close to the scene, capture brief moments in the everyday lives of Chinese goldminers that can challenge many preconceived ideas about the Chinese on the Victorian goldfields.
 Contrary to the widely held view of the poor Chinese miner, scratching out a living on abandoned fields, victim of European prejudice and hatred, isolated from friends and family, the story in these inquests is of ordinary lives being lived in extraordinary circumstances.
 It is not such a different picture from the lives of European miners.
 The Chinese miners go to work each day to mine for gold, and come home each evening to enjoy their leisure.
 Some are young, others are old, some are well, others suffer from illness, and all face the dangers of life on the goldfield.
 In most cases networks of relatives and mates surround them.
 Close by are other countrymen.
 When tragedy strikes they rush to give support.
 Europeans also work and live close by and some lend a hand in an emergency.

-27 (In December 1857 the Chinese made up twenty-eight per cent of the male population of 16,660 on the Bendigo goldfields.
-28) Of the forty-one mining deaths investigated, however, a roughly proportional eleven (twenty-seven per cent) were Chinese.
+Of course Chinese deaths from mining accidents were far more likely to be subject to inquest than deaths from ill health.
+For example, of the 110 adult male deaths investigated by inquest in the Bendigo district in 1857, the sixteen Chinese (fifteen per cent) were significantly under-represented.
+(In December 1857 the Chinese made up twenty-eight per cent of the male population of 16,660 on the Bendigo goldfields.)
+Of the forty-one mining deaths investigated, however, a roughly proportional eleven (twenty-seven per cent) were Chinese.
 Mining accidents in that year accounted for a staggering sixty-eight per cent of Chinese deaths investigated by inquest in comparison with forty-four per cent of European male deaths.
-29 Even so, in 1857 the mortality rate from mining accidents for both Chinese and Europeans was less than one per cent of the male population.
-30
+Even so, in 1857 the mortality rate from mining accidents for both Chinese and Europeans was less than one per cent of the male population.

 Networks: Relatives, Mates and Countrymen